A graphical multi-fidelity Gaussian process model, with application to emulation of heavy-ion collisions: Multi-fidelity emulation of heavy-ion collisions

 This multi-stage framework provides a rich testbed for multi-fidelity simulations, since experiments of different fidelities can be performed via different model combinations at each stage.
-After close discussions, we decided to run the following three models: \begin{itemize} \itemsep0em \item $L_1$: Pre-hydrodynamics + linearized ideal conformal hydrodynamics + Cooper-Frye, \item $L_2$: Pre-hydrodynamics + 1+1D ideal QCD hydrodynamics, \item $H$: Pre-hydrodynamics + 3+1D ideal QCD hydrodynamics + Cooper-Frye. \end{itemize} From the earlier description, it follows that $H$ is the highest-fidelity model, and $L_1$ and $L_2$ can be viewed as lower-fidelity representations of $H$.
-The corresponding DAG for this simulation is provided in Figure \ref{fig:Graph_3node}.
+After close discussions, we decided to run the following three models: \begin{itemize} \itemsep0em \item $L_1$: Pre-hydrodynamics + linearized ideal conformal hydrodynamics + Cooper-Frye, \item $L_2$: Pre-hydrodynamics + 1+1D ideal QCD hydrodynamics, \item $H$: Pre-hydrodynamics + 3+1D ideal QCD hydrodynamics + Cooper-Frye. \end{itemize} Here, $H$ is the highest-fidelity model, and $L_1$ and $L_2$ are lower-fidelity representations of $H$.
+The corresponding DAG for this experiment is given in Fig. \ref{fig:1dexperiment} (left).

-Table \ref{tab:app_inputs} summarizes the $d=9$ input parameters in this computer experiment, which are shared by all three simulation models.
-Here, we study a single output (or ``observable''), which is the ratio of pions produced at rapidity $y=0$ and rapidity $y=1$.\footnote{In the $L_2$ model, which does not include a particlization step, we instead compute the ratio of entropy densities, treating them as proxies for pion production to within a common proportionality factor.} To train the emulator model, we first simulate 25, 200 and 200 training points from the models $H$, $L_1$ and $L_2$, respectively.
+Table \ref{tab:QGP_APP} (left) summarizes the $d=9$ input parameters in this computer experiment, which are shared by all three simulation models.
+Here, we study a single output (or ``observable''), which is the ratio of pions produced at rapidity $y=0$ and rapidity $y=1$.
+To train the emulator, we first simulate 25, 200 and 200 training points from $H$, $L_1$ and $L_2$, respectively.
 These design points are obtained via a maximin SLHD design \citep{Ba2015SLHD}, such that the design for $H$ is nested within that for $L_1$ and $L_2$ (see Section \ref{sec:bfs} for details).
-To evaluate predictive performance, $M=75$ out-of-sample testing points are generated from a maximin LHD design.
-As before, we compare the proposed d-GMGP model (which yielded the best predictive performance from simulations) with the high-fidelity GP, the two variants of the KO model (KO-path and KO-misspecified), and the NARGP model in \cite{Perdikaris_2017}.
+To evaluate predictive performance, $M=75$ out-of-sample testing points are generated from a separate maximin LHD design.
+As before, we compare the proposed r-GMGP and d-GMGP with the high-fidelity GP, the two KO model variants (KO-path and KO-misspecified), and the NARGP model in \cite{Perdikaris_2017}. \cbl{Kernel choices for each model are the same as in earlier numerical experiments (Section \ref{sec:simulations}).
+All models are fitted in {Python}, except for the r-GMGP which uses \textsc{R}.}